Defective Air Bags

 Contact Edgar Snyder & Associates Today

-Seriously injured because of a defective air bag?
-Evidence disappears quickly, and there are time limits to file a claim, so don’t wait.
+Were you seriously injured because of a defective air bag?
+Evidence disappears quickly, and there are time limits to file a claim, so don't wait.

 Contact us today.
 We'll tell you if you have a case, no strings attached.
 Get in touch with us, and we'll help you get your life back on track.